 If you see a restaurant in the tropics serving “fresh” salmon or blueberry pancakes, you’re right to be suspicious.
 In Central America especially, ask for local specialties with local origins.
 The Cayuga Collection goes a step further with its Dock to Dish programs by creating a connection between guests and fishermen.
 In this way, local farmers and fishermen live sustainably, while you enjoy gourmet meals from farm-to-table.

-Conservation at its Core
+The Cayuga Collection is Conservation at it’s Core

 The sea turtle conservation efforts of Lapa Rios Lodge on the Osa Peninsula are something out of a childhood dream.
 Guests are welcome to travel by open-air vehicle to a secluded beach and help weigh, measure and release the sea turtles as they hatch and race to the ocean.
 You can practically hear David Attenborough’s voiceover from here.